LePeanutButter/talent-map-ai/README.md

 ## Test Results

-These results are based on a series of **test runs** performed to demonstrate how the model works when trained with a small dataset.
+These results are based on a series of **test runs** performed to demonstrate how the model works when trained with a small dataset and tested on a larger, more representative dataset.

 ### Training Configuration: